 LISTS.
 Do not use Word's options for bulleted or numbered lists; just indent each item in a list using an asterisk, bullet symbol, or a number.
-Again, let the book designer design these elements of the book for you, with a note that indicates the kind of list you'd like:
+Again, let the book designer design these elements of the book for you, providing a note that indicates the kind of list you'd like:

 <<<Set this up as a (bullets/numbers) list>>>